Police use of deadly force in the United States: Civilian characteristics

-A 2019 study in PNAS by Cesario et al. initially concluded from a dataset of fatal shootings that white officers were not more likely to shoot minority civilians than non-white officers.
+A 2019 study in PNAS by Cesario et al. initially, mistakenly concluded from a dataset of fatal shootings that white officers were not more likely to shoot minority civilians than non-white officers.
 The study was criticized by several academics, who stated that its conclusion could not be supported by the data.
 A subsequent PNAS article stated that it rested on the erroneous assumption that police encounter minorities and whites at the same rate, and that if police have a higher threshold for stopping whites who engage in suspicious behavior than minorities, then the data on police shootings masks the discrimination.
 PNAS issued a correction to the original article and retracted it in July 2020.
 A 2020 study in the American Political Science Review found that administrative police records were statistically biased and underestimated the extent of racial bias in policing.
 A 2020 study found "strong and statistically reliable evidence of anti-Black racial disparities in the killing of unarmed Americans by police in 2015–2016," consistent with another 2020 study on racial disparities in the types of civilians shot and killed by U.S. police.

 An early study, published in 1977, found that a disproportionately high percentage of those killed by police were racial minorities compared to their representation in the general population.
 The same study, however, noted that this proportion is consistent with the number of minorities arrested for serious felonies.
 A 1977 analysis of reports from major metropolitan departments found officers fired more shots at white suspects than at black suspects, possibly because of "public sentiment concerning treatment of blacks."
 A 1978 report found that 60 percent of black people shot by the police were armed with handguns, compared to 35 percent of white people shot.

-Studies using computer-based simulations have found police to be equally or more likely to shoot white targets than black ones.
+Some studies using computer-based simulations have found police to be equally or more likely to shoot white targets than black ones.
 One 2014 study involving such a simulation found that police officers were not more likely to shoot black targets (although undergraduates in the same position were).
 Another, from Washington State University, found police officers were three times more likely to shoot unarmed white simulated suspects as to shoot black ones.
 The latter study hypothesized that concern with being perceived as racially biased decreased officers willingness to use deadly force against black suspects.

 Officer characteristics

-Cesario and his coauthors in the 2019 study initially found that the racial identity of police officers is not a significant predictor in the use of deadly force, but it was later retracted as it only measured the probability of being fatally shot and not the probability of being shot in general.
+Cesario and coauthors in their 2019 study found that the race of police officers is not a significant predictor in the use of deadly force.
+Despite maintaining the validity of this conclusion, the authors eventually retracted the paper as a whole, citing "continued misuse" of their findings.
+According to a written statement published by the authors, their initial paper carelessly described inferences that could be drawn from their data.
+Specifically, this led to the use of their study to support positions regarding the role of race in police shootings more generally (including non-deadly shootings), a question outside the scope of the study, which it was not intended to investigate.